 1983: Brainstorm almost changed film formats as well as aspect ratios!

 For his follow-up to Silent Running, Doug Trumbull hoped to do no less than to revolutionize cinema.
 He had developed a new cinematic format called Showscan, which increased visual resolution by using 65mm film and the temporal resolution by shooting and projecting at 60fps, and he hoped to use it for the “recorded reality” sequences in Brainstorm.
 That proved to be too big a hurdle to overcome with a large studio film.
 Instead, Trumbull used a wider aspect ratio (and extremely wide-angle lenses) to get a similar effect.
+I saw Brainstormwhen it came out and I have no recollection of noticing the aspect ratio change on the screen at the cinema.
+This was, however a few years before I started working as a projectionist, which is when my aspect ratio hypersensitivity started to set in.

 1985: Updating the Singing Cowboy for the 1980s